 Official and open sources

-The article is original.
+Construction Materials in Turkiye: RFQ, Quality and Logistics Plan is original.
 It does not copy competitor websites, closed market reports or supplier-directory prose.
-Sources are official statistics, public-sector guidance, open data portals, CC BY/CC0 style data references or public information used for interpretation and checklist design.
+The sources below are used as official or open references for Construction Materials interpretation and checklist design.

-These links are used for national context, product-requirement thinking and verification workflow design.
-They do not replace buyer-side legal, customs or regulatory advice for a live order.
+For the rfq and operations angle, these links support national context, product-requirement thinking and verification workflow design.
+They do not replace buyer-side legal, customs or regulatory advice for a live Construction Materials order.

 - TurkStat - Annual Industry and Service Statistics, 2024Official statistics used for production-value and sector-structure context.